r-lib/mockery/README.md

 ##### Comparison to with_mock

 Mockery's `stub` function has similar functionality to testthat's `with_mock`.

-Whereas `with_mock` messes with the underlying C code, `stub` works entirely within the bounds of R by manipulating environments.
-This means that it doesn't encounter the same limitations as `with_mock` with regard to stubbing primatives, and won't get you into trouble if you mock base R packages that the JIT compiler will try to use.
-Also unlike `with_mock`, `stub` only replaces the function of interest from inside the target function, and only when called from the test function.
+There are several use cases in which mockery's `stub` function will work, but testthat's `with_mock` will not.

+First, unlike `with_mock`, it seamlessly allows for mocking out primitives.

+Second, it is easy to stub out functions from base R packages with mockery's `stub`.
+Because of how `with_mock` works, you can get into trouble if you mock such functions that the JIT compiler might try to use.
+These kinds of problems are avoided by `stub`'s design.
+As of version 2.0.0 of testthat, this will be impossible to mock functions from base R packages `with_mock`.

+The functionality of `stub` is slightly different.
+Instead of mocking out the object of interest for the duration of some code block, it mocks it out only when it is called from a specified function.

 #### Mocking